trafiklab/resrobot-php-sdk/README.md

 [![Build status](https://travis-ci.com/trafiklab/resrobot-php-sdk.svg?branch=master)](https://travis-ci.com/trafiklab/resrobot-php-sdk)
 [![codecov](https://codecov.io/gh/trafiklab/resrobot-php-sdk/branch/master/graph/badge.svg)](https://codecov.io/gh/trafiklab/resrobot-php-sdk)
 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

 ResRobot offers realtime data about Sweden's public transport.
 Show all departures and arrivals for a stop, or easily plan a route from A to B.
 More information can be found at [Trafiklab - ResRobot routeplanner](https://www.trafiklab.se/api/resrobot-reseplanerare) and [Trafiklab - ResRobot departures](https://www.trafiklab.se/api/resrobot-reseplanerare).

 This repository contains a PHP SDK to easily use the ResRobot APIs.
 This way you don't need to worry about making requests, caching, or parsing responses.
 All responses are parsed and returned as PHP classes.

-**_Work in progress_**: _There is no 1.0.0 release available yet.
-If you want to get a sneak peak, you can get it by adding this repository manually to your projects composer file.
+**_Work in progress_**: _There is no stable release available yet.
+If you want to get a sneak peak, you can get it by trying out a 0.x version.
 However, keep in mind that breaking changes are still possible.
 A first release is estimated to arrive in one of the next months._

 ## Installation
 Installing can be done by using Composer: